sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 Use `TimelineElementExt::get_child_property_by_pspec`
 ## `pspec`
-The `gobject::ParamSpec` that specifies the property you want to get
+The `glib::object::ParamSpec` that specifies the property you want to get
 ## `value`
 return location for the value
 <!-- trait TrackElementExt::fn get_child_property_valist -->